Welding_aluminum

 Different Processes...

-One recent development which has already interesting applications for space related hardware is called FRICTION STIR WELDING and is designed to perform butt Welding_aluminum in sheet and plate of aluminum alloys and other materials as well.
+One recent development which has already interesting applications for space related hardware is called Friction Stir Welding.

-For short reviews of this process one can link to any of the following:
+For short reviews of this process as applied to aluminum welding, click on TWI

 Different results...